Alternative Dispute Resolution – Donnelly Neary & Donnelly join Law Society of Northern Ireland Dispute Resolution Service (DRS)

 HOW DOES IT OPERATE?

-The DRS operates through a Panel of Solicitors and Barristers who are trained in mediation law and practice and who have learned mediation skills and who confirm they are eligible to act as mediators on behalf of the parties to disputes.
+The DRS operates through a Panel of Solicitor Newry and Barristers who are trained in mediation law and practice and who have learned mediation skills and who confirm they are eligible to act as mediators on behalf of the parties to disputes.
 All members of the DRS Panel must adhere to the DRS Code of Conduct and to the EU Code of Conduct for Mediators.
 Parties or their advisers can select a mediator from the panel or, if preferred, a mediator can be nominated by the DRS administrator.

 WHAT IS MEDIATION?